AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Georgia car insurance premiums are higher than the national average in part due to its high rate of uninsured motorists.
 About 19 percent of motorists in Georgia are uninsured, compared to the countrywide average of 15 percent.

-Auto insurance companies raise premiums in places with high uninsured motorist rates.
-This is because when a driver gets into an accident with an uninsured motorist, their insurer ends up covering damages that the uninsured party may be responsible for.
+Auto insurance companies raise premiums in places with high uninsured motorist rates because when a driver gets into an accident with an uninsured motorist, their insurer ends up covering damages that the uninsured party may be responsible for.

 No, Georgia is not a no-fault car insurance state.
-Instead, the driver who caused an accident is financially responsible for any damage or injuries of those outside of his vehicle.
+Instead, the driver who caused an accident is financially responsible for any damage or injuries to those outside of his vehicle.

 In most cases, car insurance in Georgia follows the car rather than the driver.
 If you lend your car to a friend or family member and they cause an accident, your insurance policy should cover it.